|A. Major Requirements

 A2.
 Public Policy and Global Affair Electives

 Students must choose 11 electives (with a minimum of 37 AUs) from the wide range of Public Policy and Global Affairs Prescribed Electives.
-4 of the 11 electives must be from level-4000 courses from each categories.
+4 of the 11 electives must be from level-4000.

 Politics and International Relations

 - HA2003 Politics and Government in Southeast Asia

 - HA2004 Theories in International Relations

 - HA2005 Contemporary Political Theory

 - HA2017 Foreign Policy Analysis

 - HA3003 The Politics of Ethnicity

 - HA3004 United States and East Asia